saidvandeklundert/learn/_posts/2021-08-12-rust-tuple.md

 Together with the array, the `tuple` also falls into the category of `primitive compound types`.
 These types group multiple values into a single type.
 Though, unlike the array, the values in the tuple can be of the same type or they can be of different types.

 Additionally, together with arrays and slices, the tuple is a `sequence type`.
-The tuple can be used to hold a list values.
-Unlike slices and arrays though, tuples do not support iteration.
+The tuple can be used to hold a list of values.
+Though, unlike slices and arrays, tuples do not support iteration.